dineshkumar-account/MySQL-CONNECTOR-CRUD-Application/README.md

-# MySQL CRUD Console Application
+# MySQL CONNECTOR CRUD Console Application

 A Python console application that performs CRUD (Create, Read, Update, Delete) operations on a MySQL database with a user-friendly interface.